StackVista/stackstate-cli/generated/stackstate_api/docs/OtelComponentMappingOutput.md

 ### NewOtelComponentMappingOutput

-`func NewOtelComponentMappingOutput(identifier string, name string, typeName string, layerName string, domainName string, ) *OtelComponentMappingOutput`
+`func NewOtelComponentMappingOutput(identifier string, name string, typeName string, ) *OtelComponentMappingOutput`

 NewOtelComponentMappingOutput instantiates a new OtelComponentMappingOutput object This constructor will assign default values to properties that have it defined,